cristianmitu/Readme-generator/README.md

 ## Contribute

-  * by using the application
+  * by downloading and using the app

 ## Tests